-LIBER libraries are many and varied: National Libraries, University Libraries, State Libraries, Special Libraries and Library Consortia.
-All these categories of libraries are encompassed within LIBER’s new strategic plan.
+They include National Libraries, University Libraries, State Libraries, Special Libraries and Library Consortia.

-- Increase its provision of services and resources that meet the changing profile and increasingly high expectations of users based in LIBER institutions
+- Increase the provision of services and resources that meet the changing profile and increasingly high expectations of users based in LIBER institutions

-- Serve existing users and engage new audiences, using best of its collections, expertise and spaces
+- Serve existing users and engage new audiences, using best of our collections, expertise and spaces

 - Help build a workforce in LIBER member institutions whose skills continue to keep pace with change